laravel/docs/homestead.md

 ### Mail

 Homestead includes the Postfix mail transfer agent, which is listening on port `1025` by default.
 So, you may instruct your application to use the `smtp` mail driver on `localhost` port `1025`.
 Then, all sent mail will be handled by Postfix and caught by Mailhog.
 To view your sent emails, open [http://localhost:8025](http://localhost:8025) in your web browser.

+<a name="database-snapshots"></a>
+### Database snapshots

+Homestead supports freezing the state of MySQL and MariaDB databases and branching between them with [Logical MySQL Manager](https://github.com/Lullabot/lmm).
+For example, imagine working on a site with a multi-gigabyte database.
+You can import the database and take a snapshot.
+After doing some work and creating some test content locally, to roll back to a known-good state you can quickly restore back to the original state.
+Under the hood, LMM uses LVM's thin snapshot functionality with copy-on-write support.
+In practice, this means that changing a single row in a table will only cause the changes you made to be written to disk, saving significant time and disk space during restores.

+Since `lmm` interacts with LVM, it must be run as root.
+To see all available commands, run `sudo lmm`.

+Note that there is no de-duplication process between snapshots.
+For example, if you create a snapshot with `sudo lmm branch production-2019-03-20`, drop all tables, and re-import the source database, you will have two completely independent sets of data on disk.
+To conserve disk space, consider importing one database and then running updates and migrations on top of it, and be sure to delete old snapshots with `sudo lmm delete`.

 <a name="debugging-and-profiling"></a>
 ## Debugging & Profiling